First Look Studios: Overseas Filmgroup

+First Look Studios

+In January 2001, as part of a restructuring and to reflect the company's expansion into domestic film and home video distribution, Internet content development and television commercial production, Overseas Filmgroup was renamed First Look Media (not to be confused with the news organization of the same name).
+The Overseas Filmgroup name remained as the international distribution division of First Look Media.
+In 2003, founders Robert and Ellen Little left First Look, and Overseas Filmgroup was renamed First Look International.

-On July 29, 2005, after a merger with Canadian businessman Henry Winterstern's Capital Entertainment, the combined company became First Look Studios.
+On July 29, 2005, the company merged with Canadian businessman Henry Winterstern's Capital Entertainment, and in September, the company's name was changed to First Look Studios.
 Winterstern became CEO of First Look and shared the role as chairman with EUE/Screen Gems' Chris Cooney.
 In November 2005, First Look acquired DEJ Productions from Blockbuster.

-In March 2006, First Look acquired Ventura Distribution, a home video distribution company, and acquired the domestic television syndication rights to fifty six films from Pinnacle Entertainment.
-By 2006, First Look had a seven hundred film library to its own name, and continued to add more with the financing of in house productions.
-Henry Winterstern resigned from First Look in March 2007.
-The organization started out First Look Television, a TV syndication company in 2006.
+In March 2006, First Look acquired Ventura Distribution, a Californian home video distribution company, including its subsidiary UrbanWorks Entertainment, and the domestic television syndication rights to fifty six films from Pinnacle Entertainment.
+In 2006, the company launched a television syndication division known as First Look Television.
+By 2006, First Look's film library consisted of 700 films, and continued to add more with the financing of in house productions.

-That March, Nu Image acquired the rights to First Look.
-In November 2010, Millennium Entertainment acquired First Look's assets.
-Currently, the company had been dissolved.